kailashkumar-S/kailashkumar-S/README.md

 | [Simple and Log normal Return Plots](https://www.kaggle.com/code/kailashkumars/simple-and-log-normal-return-plots)| Analyse the variance in returns using historical VAR method, calculate important risk-return ratios such as Sharpe, Sortino, etc |
 | [Forward Rate Substitution](https://www.kaggle.com/kailashkumars/forward-rate-substitution)| A simple python function to calculate 1 Year forward rates using yield curve |

-### 📚 Resources

-Link to all the resources that I collected while researching and learning.
-[Here](Resources/Resources.md)

 ### Tools I use
 <p align="left">
  <a href="#tools-i-use">